Touhke/odin-recipes/README.md

 # odin-recipes
-    The odin Project is a professional project base on a specific roadmap that will allow you , to achieve your dream to become a professional Web Developer.
+    This is my fist mini project(Odin receipes) of odin Project that help to practice the basis of HTML.